 7.03 Floating holidays off must be approved by the Supervisor.
 Whenever possible, the requested day off shall be honored, although the Supervisor may require that the employee select another day, based on the needs of the organization.
-Employees must take personal floating holidays in the year they were earned, or they shall be forfeited.
+Any unused floating holiday hours will not roll-over in the new calendar year and will be forfeited except if the City cancels the employee's floating holiday, then the canceled floating holiday must be used by June 30th of the following year.